cyberphone/saturn/PSD2.md

 users would most likely have to *manually select* which *bank-specific* "wallet" to use.

 ### Not yet Standardized
-The lack of a standardized PSD2 API effectively makes such solutions fairly local.
+The lack of a standardized PSD2 API complicates roll-out considerably but may be less of a problem for finanical services than for payments.

-### Saturn - Payments Only
+## Saturn - Optimized for Payments
 To cope with these issues a light-weight tightly-scoped system, coined "Saturn" was developed which
 - Does not depend on third party certification since *there is no third party to certify*
 - Does not expose any account information to external parties
-- Build a slightly enhanced variant of the firmly established *four corner* model, obviating the need for PISPs altogether.
+- Build a slightly enhanced variant of the firmly established *four corner* model, obviating the need for PISPs altogether

 Saturn, by only dealing with payments, adopted the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.

-### Other Considerations
-In addition to the things stated above as well as to the lack of a *Europe-wide* PSD2 API standard, there is bunch of other differing parameters summarized in the following table: https://cyberphone.github.io/doc/saturn/saturn--wallet-using-credit-transfer.pdf
+In addition to the things stated above, there is bunch of other parameters summarized in the following table: https://cyberphone.github.io/doc/saturn/saturn--wallet-using-credit-transfer.pdf

 For readers with strong interests in technology, a peek in